 Select license

+The top in Japanese has various ways of writing it, and this is one example.
 In Japanese, it’s called “U-chu-ichi”.
 The first two kanji characters represent the universe, and the last one means “top, first” and so on.
-If you write the kanji character “一” at the end, most words will be number one.
-Add “一” to the end of words that describe regions or ranges.
-For example, if … Read More
+If you write the kanji character “一” at the end, most words will be number one. … Read More

 vector